 Daily vulnerability standup note

-Daily vulnerability standup - [date] New or changed signals: - KEV/exploited/high EPSS/public PoC: - Internet-facing/identity/edge/no-patch: Priority decisions: - Patch now: - Patch soon: - Mitigate first: - Validate exposure: - SOC detection/hunt: - Monitor / not affected / exception: Owners and blockers: - Patch owner / due: - SOC owner / due: - Asset owner / due: - Risk or leadership decision: - Vendor or guidance blocker: Evidence needed before next standup: - Affected version: - Exposure: - Patch or mitigation proof: - Telemetry: - Source confidence / caveat: Next review: - Date/time: - Trigger that changes priority:
+Daily vulnerability standup - [date] New or changed signals: - KEV/exploited/high EPSS/public PoC: - Internet-facing/identity/edge/no-patch: Priority decisions: - Patch now: - Patch soon: - Mitigate first: - Validate exposure: - SOC detection/hunt: - Monitor / not affected / exception: Owners and blockers: - Patch owner / due: - SOC owner / due: - Asset owner / due: - Risk or leadership decision: - Vendor or guidance blocker: Evidence needed before next standup: - Affected version: - Exposure: - Scanner context or caveat: - Patch, mitigation, or not-affected proof: - Telemetry scope and gaps: - Evidence quality: [strong / partial / weak] - Source confidence / caveat: Next review: - Date/time: - Trigger that changes priority:

 Quality Gates